FIRST AMENDED MOTION TO CONDITIONALLY CERTIFY COLLECTIVE ACTION, AND TO FACILITATE NOTICE, AND FOR LIMITED EXPEDITED DISCOVERY

-Plaintiff is informed and believe that their claim is typical of the claims of other employees of the Defendant, and typical of the claims of all members of the representative collective described below.
+- Plaintiff is informed and believe that their claim is typical of the claims of other employees of the Defendant, and standard of the claims of all members of the representative collective described below.
 See also the “Wage Scale” form, attached to the Complaint and the attached Declaration.

-The representative collective consists of employees due unpaid overtime compensation under the Fair Labor Standards Act.
-As per the “Wage Scale” attached hereto as Exhibit A and the attached Declaration, the Defendant had a clear policy and practice of miscalculating its employees base wage rates by employing a “bonus” scheme to keep the regular rate low; thus also miscalculating the overtime rate.
+- The representative collective consists of employees due to unpaid overtime compensation under the Fair Labor Standards Act.
+As per the “Wage Scale” attached hereto as Exhibit A and the attached Declaration, the Defendant had a clear policy and practice of miscalculating its employee’s base wage rates by employing a “bonus” scheme to keep the regular rate low; thus also miscalculating the overtime rate.

-These are common questions of law and fact affecting rights of each member of the collective, as against Defendant named herein, as more fully set forth in the complaint.
+- These are common questions of law and fact affecting rights of each member of the collective, as against Defendant named herein, as more fully outlined in the complaint.

 Memorandum of Law